2084: The End of the World

 2084: The End of the World (2084.
 La fin du monde) is a 2015 novel by Algerian writer Boualem Sansal, published by Éditions Gallimard on 20 August 2015.
 A dystopian novel, 2084 was inspired by George Orwell's Nineteen-Eighty Four and is set in an Islamist totalitarian world in the aftermath of a nuclear holocaust.
 It was jointly awarded, with Les Prépondérants by Hédi Kaddour, the 2015 Grand Prix du roman de l'Académie française.
-It was also named the best book of the year by the magazine Lire.
+It was also named the best book of the year by the literary magazine Lire.

 The novel was translated into English by Alison Anderson and published by Europa Editions on 31 January 2017 (ISBN 9781609453664).

 Summary

 Abistan, a vast empire, takes its name from the prophet Abi, Yölah's sole "delegate" on earth.
 His system is based on a collective amnesia and submission to the one God.
 Individual thought and remembering the past are banned.
 An omnipresent surveillance system informs on those who commit deviant thoughts and acts.
 Officially, the like-minded citizens live happy lives in their unquestioning faith.
 Religion controls individuals in their most private lives.
 Thought is reduced by the establishment of a single language, abilang, limiting the length of words.
 However, despite everything, protagonist Ati feels within himself the call of freedom and seeks to understand if there is something else on earth.

 The action takes place in this empire of Abistan, which proclaims to be the entire earth and the start of history, in 2084, because nothing could exist before.
 The only known event in history is the Great Holy War of 2084 against the Great Disbelief, in which hundreds of millions of martyrs died.
 Ati questions the imposed certainties.
 Ati, confronted with this history, will undertake, with his friend Koa, a journey through the districts of Abistan, to free himself from submission to ignorance and to discover the origin of the Gkabul (the Holy Book).
 He discovers an underground of heretics who live hidden in the fringes of Abistan, in ghettos, without the recourse of religion.

 The plot is centered around the discovery of an ancient village by an archaeologist, Nas, that calls into question the very existence of the religious dictatorship.